seepiol/Django-Model-to-Excel/README.md

 ## Config
 By default, name of generated excel file wil be `your_project_name.xlsx` and all available models will be converted.
 For changing the config, you can open the script and rewrite `get_excel_file_name` fcuntion for changing the generated filename.
-Also, you can rewrite `get_types` function which should return a list of model names.
+Also, you can rewrite `get_types` function which should return a list of name of models which you want to convert.

 ## Dependency
 1. `django` >= 1.8